-- 1. Come from a USDA inspected facility that is registered with INVIMA, although ICA maintains the approved list. - 2.
+- 1. Come from a USDA inspected facility that is registered with INVIMA, although ICA maintains the approved list.
+Also, non-dairy and meat establishments must be registered with ICA; - 2.
 Be free of disease; - 3.
-Be inspected by USDA prior to its shipment and include the USDA health export certificate; and, - 4.
-Be inspected by an ICA veterinarian upon arrival in Colombia.
+Be inspected by USDA prior to its shipment and include the USDA health export certificate; and,

+4. Be inspected by an ICA veterinarian upon arrival in Colombia.
 Usually the shipment is inspected at the port by both INVIMA and ICA to verify the compliance with the import regulations and sanitary requirements.